ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 ### Dependencies:

 * Object Storage
-  + Minio ( if customer does not want to use AWS S3 bucket)
+  + Minio (installed on the same cluster what aibroker)
-  + AWS S3 ( if customer use AWS S3 bucket bucket)
+  + AWS S3 (if customer use AWS S3 bucket bucket) buckets needs to have unique names
-* MariaDB database (installed in cluster where aibroker instance)
+* MariaDB database (installed in cluster where aibroker instance) or in AWS
 * IBM Maximo Application Suite Core v9.x

 ## Overview